Skip ahead to get the answers you need!

 Customer Support Workflow Diagram

-The example above illustrates the process flow that takes place when a customer submits a support ticket.
+This example illustrates the process that takes place when a customer submits a support ticket.
 We represent the start and finish of the process in green oval bubbles.

 Outbound Sales Workflow Diagram

-This sales workflow diagram sample shows the process flow that starts when a prospect contacts the company or is cold-called by the company.
+This sales workflow diagram shows the process that starts when a prospect contacts the company or is cold-called by the company.
 Represented by green oval bubbles, the workflow diagram has one start and three possible endings.

 Logistics Workflow Diagram